I am interested in Hong Kong night markets. Can anybody give pointers when I shop around at this time of night?

 they said it is super cheap shopping on hongkong night market.
 Maybe someone can post some do's and dont's, some tips how to make shopping easier, or where to start at.

 Mongkok is brilliant but pickpocketing can be a problem, although I've not had a problem.
 Wallets and phones are a No.1 target so keep them secure.
-Otherwise, get off the main road (Nathan Rd) and venture in a block or two, that's where the good stuff is. almost 6 years ago
+Otherwise, get off the main road (Nathan Rd) and venture in a block or two, that's where the good stuff is. about 6 years ago

 Bargaining at mong kok market is expected.
 Every stall you can find there, there are at least another 5 stalls selling the exact same items.
 As soon as they see a tourist, they up their prices by 100 - 300% of the usual selling price.
 You should also visit the stores beside the monk kok market stalls.
-They have excellent and cheap clothing choices as well. almost 6 years agoAnswered by Lisa Smith via Travellr.com
+They have excellent and cheap clothing choices as well. about 6 years agoAnswered by Lisa Smith via Travellr.com

 Echoing everyone else, Temple Street Market is the place you want to go.
 If I remember correctly it opens around 5pm ish but doesn't really kick off till much later on.